-The aim of the the Department of Biology is to provide out students with the best possible teaching programmes in order to instil a sound theoretical and practical background to the subject as well as provide them with the necessary skills which would enable them to effectively contribute towards Malta's changing needs and requirements.
-Moreover, through its research programmes, the Department is making a direct contribution to the sustainable management of our natural resources, and national economic development.
-Each member of staff is actively involved in research and consultancy work.
+The aim of the Department of Biology is to provide our students with the best possible teaching programmes in order to instil a sound theoretical and practical background to the subject as well as provide them with the necessary skills which would enable them to effectively contribute towards changing needs and requirements within the biological sciences.
+Moreover, through its research programmes, the Department is making a direct contribution to the sustainable management of natural resources, and economic development.
+Each academic staff member is actively involved in teaching and scientific research.
 This ensures that they remain academically adjourned within their respective fields of interest.
-Our students actively participate in staff research programmes.
-This has greatly helped their academic preparation as well as enhancing their professional skills, and many of our graduates are presently employed in key positions within the private and public sectors.
+Students at the Department actively participate in staff research activities.
+This has greatly helped their academic preparation as well as enhancing their professional skills; as a result many of the graduates are presently employed in key positions within the private and public sectors.

 The fields of interest of the department are wide ranging and include the following:

 - applied biotechnology; particularly with respect to micropropagation, composting, phytoremediation & microalgal culture